Denys Watkins-Pitchford: Motto

 Look ye also while life lasts.

 This quotation has sometimes been thought to have been another one of 'BB'’s creations but it was copied by his father, supposedly from a tombstone in a north-country churchyard.

 The words appeared on a monument to Alexander Morton in Loudoun, Ayrshire, erected in 1927.

 Adaptations of his works

-In 1975 The Little Grey Men was adapted into a 10-part animated series called Baldmoney, Sneezewort, Dodder and Cloudberry by Anglia Television in the U.K. Brendon Chase was dramatised into a 13-part series by Southern Television in 1980.
+In 1975, The Little Grey Men was adapted into a 10-part animated series called Baldmoney, Sneezewort, Dodder and Cloudberry by Anglia Television.
+Brendon Chase was dramatised into a 13-part series by Southern Television in 1980.

 In 1970, the Swiss Broadcasting Corporation adapted Bill Badger and the Pirates into an 18-part marionette children's television programme entitled Dominik Dachs und die Katzenpiraten, in Swiss German.
 It was rebroadcast in March 2012.

 Legacy

 The Little Grey Men was one of Syd Barrett's favourite books; an excerpt from it was read at his funeral.

 In The Art of Discworld, Terry Pratchett identifies The Little Grey Men and Down the Bright Stream as possible inspiration for the Nac Mac Feegle.